- Services offered

-Hardware and set-top boxes
+Devices and set-top boxes

 Although you don’t need a NOW TV set-top box or streaming stick to watch NOW TV, it’s worth keeping in mind that not every device compatible with NOW TV will let you watch on your actual TV, and some devices have restrictions about watching live channels through your TV.
 Read more about how to watch NOW TV on TV in our guide.

-Both NOW TV and Sky support multiroom viewing on up to two devices simultaneously — but there are ways to add more screens on both services.
+Both NOW TV and Sky TV support multiroom viewing on up to two devices simultaneously — but there are ways to add more screens on both services.

 With NOW TV, although you can register up to four devices on your account, only two can watch TV at the same time.
 That being said, there’s nothing to stop you from signing up for another account, buying the same TV pass or passes, and getting a further two devices to watch up to four screens at the same time.

-Streaming on devices
+Streaming on mobile devices